 - When I finish, I step off the stage and the watchers (director, teacher, critics, audience…hecklers) tell me what they saw.

-- If there are differences between what I did and they saw…I change.
+- If there are differences between what I did and what they saw…I change.

 - My story is paramount.